annerodrigo106-stack/ecommerce-nodejs-express-project-1/README.md

 Once that's done open the manage.html (front_end/manage.html) file in your browser

 🏗️ Future Enhancements This project is a starting point.
 The following essential e-commerce features are planned for future releases:

+[Cloudinary image upload and display  on manage.html page feature is complete]

 [Database integration is partially complete: It can perform CRUD operations on the Product Data]